Select Page

 Immediate Past-President

-Kristie is currently the Past-President of ACIPC and a member of the Membership Communication and Engagement committee and the Executive Management committee.
-She is the General Manager Clinical Governance at St John of God Health Care
+Kristie is an ACIPC Board Director and member of the Membership Engagement Committee and the Executive Management Committee.
+Outside of ACIPC, Kristie is the National General Manager Clinical Governance at St John of God Health Care.

 Erica Beukers